James Barnes-Miller snowboards in Beijing

 James Barnes-Miller was a keen skateboarder as a youngster and first tried snowboarding while on holiday with friends in Bulgaria in 2010.

-In 2017 James finished fourth in snowboard cross at the World Championships in Big White, Canada – his debut at that level.
+Competing in the SB-UL class for athletes with an upper limb impairment, James finished fourth in Snowboard Cross at the 2017 World Championships in Big White, Canada – his debut at that level.

-James became the first snowboarder to represent Great Britain at the Paralympic Games when he left the gate for his snowboard cross qualification run at PyeongChang 2018.
-James ultimately finished seventh in the snowboard cross SB-UL and tenth in the banked slalom.
+James, who was born without a right hand, became the first Para snowboarder to represent Great Britain at the Paralympic Games when he left the gate for his Snowboard Cross qualification run at PyeongChang 2018.
+James ultimately finished seventh in the Snowboard Cross and tenth in the Banked Slalom.

-Following Pyeongchang, James has established himself as one of the leading riders on the international circuit, backed up after winning the Crystal Globe as the overall World Cup snowboard cross leader in 2020.
+Following Pyeongchang, James established himself as one of the leading riders on the international circuit, winning the Crystal Globe as the overall World Cup Snowboard Cross leader in 2020.

-At the delayed 2021 World Championships in Lillehammer, James was once again one of the standout performers, winning two individual medals, a silver and a bronze in the snowboard cross and banked slalom events as well as a bronze in the team snowboard cross event.
+At the delayed 2021 World Championships in Lillehammer, James was once again one of the standout performers, winning two individual medals, a silver and a bronze in the Snowboard Cross and Banked Slalom events as well as a bronze in the team Snowboard Cross event alongside Ollie Hill.

-Returning for his second games at Beijing 2022, James achieved his best place finish at a Paralympics when he won the snowboard cross small final to rank fifth overall, as well as another top-10 finish in the banked slalom event.
+Returning for his second Games at Beijing 2022, James achieved his best finish at a Paralympics Games when he won the Snowboard Cross small final to rank fifth overall, as well as another top 10 finish in the Banked Slalom event.

 Share this page